Medical Student Division

 - Send to firstname.lastname@example.org

-- Applicants will be notified of the panel’s decision by email three weeks after the application cycle’s deadline.
+- Applicants will be notified of the panel’s decision by email three weeks to four weeks after the application cycle’s deadline.

 AWHS provides grants of up to $1,500 for assistance with transportation costs associated with medical studies or service projects conducted in an off-campus setting where the medically neglected will benefit.
 Click here to learn more about AWHS or here to learn more about applying for an Overseas Assistance grant.Learn More About AWHS Learn About Overseas Assistance Grants